 "Words are more treacherous and powerful than we think." - Jean-Paul Sartre

-Today's video features a clip of Jean-Paul Sartre discussing classic intellectualism.
+Today's video features a BBC documentary on Jean-Paul Sartre.
 Enjoy!